Cauliflower is trendy today, but these fried cauliflowers have always been part of the Chilean home cuisine.

 - Cover each slice in the batter and fry 4-5 minutes per side, until golden.

-- Remove to a plate covered with paper towel.
+- Remove to a plate covered with a paper towel.

 - Serve with chopped chives and lemon.